Rungang/STATSVD/README.md

 # Instructions
 STATSVD requires the following packages for full functionality: 'MASS', 'rTensor', 'ssvd'.
 Use the following commands for installation:

 library(devtools)
 devtools::install_github("Rungang/STATSVD")

-See example.R for illustration.
+See example.R for illustrating usage.

 Please contact rhan32@stat.wisc.edu with any questions or comments.